 In 2009, President Barack Obama issued a proclamation that included Pacific Islanders in the commemoration.

 May was chosen as the month to remember the arrival of the first Japanese immigrants in the United States on May 7, 1843, as well as the completion of the transcontinental railroad by over 20,000 Asian immigrants on May 10, 1869.
 The first Asian immigrants to the United States arrived in 1587 when Filipinos began moving to California.
-By 1920, the first Samoans were reported in Hawaii, and immigrants from the Asian mainland and the Pacific Islands continued to arrive.
+By 1920, the first Samoans were reported in Hawaii.
+Immigrants from the Asian mainland and the Pacific Islands continued to arrive.

 Learn more about these heritages by: